SunzeY/Bootstrap3D/MV_LLaVA/README.md

 # MV-LLaVA

 ## 📜 News
-MV LLaVA is trained on 30K GPT-4V generated instructive conversation pairs, enable LLaVA to process multi-view images rendered from 3D content, chat about it and generate dense descriptive captions or provide quality estimation.
+MV-LLaVA is trained on 30K GPT-4V generated instructive conversation pairs, enable LLaVA to process multi-view images rendered from 3D content, chat about it and generate dense descriptive captions or provide quality estimation.

 It's 7B model is available on [huggingface](https://huggingface.co/Zery/MV-LLaVA-7B)